 1. A study by the MDRC in July 2011 stated that ChalleNGe participants achieve “impressive results” in educational attainment and employability.
 Participants are 29 percent more likely to earn a high school diploma or GED and 86 percent more likely to take college courses and earn approximately 20 percent higher wages than dropouts who do not participate in ChalleNGe.

 2. RAND Corporation in February 2012 conducted a cost-benefit analysis, based on the MRDC study of ChalleNGe.
 RAND found that every dollar spent on the program results in a return of $2.66, a yield of 166 percent return on investment.
 These rigorous evaluations show significant positive impacts by the ChalleNGe on the lives of those who have dropped out of school, with compelling returns on investment.

 The Congresswoman is a co-chair of the National Guard Youth ChalleNGe Caucus, along with her Republican counterpart Congressman David McKinley (WV-01).
 The caucus provides a forum for Members of Congress and their staff to learn more about this program and work towards solutions to address the epidemic of high school dropouts.

-The Sunburst Youth Academy is one of California’s NGYCPs and is located on the Joint Forces Training Base in Los Alamitos.
-A second California program is located at Camp San Luis Obispo, and a third in Stockton is anticipated to begin in 2016.
-Sunburst/Grizzly accommodates 400+ resident students in five and a half month cycles, providing physical training, discipline and academics throughout the entire program.
-California’s programs have graduated over 6,700 cadets.
+California has three NGYCP’s: the Sunburst Youth Academy located on the Joint Forces Training Base in Los Alamitos, the Grizzly Youth Academy is located at Camp San Luis Obispo, and the recently opened Discovery ChalleNGe Academy in Stockton.
+Sunburst/Grizzly/Discovery accommodates 550+ resident students in five and a half month cycles, providing physical training, discipline and academics throughout the entire program.
+California’s programs have graduated over 7000 cadets.
 Recent statistics:

 CBS Evening News w/ Scott Pelley